mobinamb/-certification-project3/README.md

 # TaskEdit Component

 Functionality: Provides a form for editing task details.
+* This component provides a form for editing task details.
+* It communicates with the parent component (TaskList) to handle task updates.

 Props:
 task: Task object containing task details.
 onTaskUpdate: Callback function to handle task updates.